-The Laboratory of Didactics of Physical and Educational Technology (DiPhET). has as mission:
+The Laboratory of Didactics of Physics and Educational Technology (DiPhET). has as mission:

 The fields in which the Laboratory is mainly active include the following scientific objects: